H.R. 1329: Smithsonian American Women’s History Museum Act

 6

-The Smithsonian Secretary must report to seven congressional committees within 120 days after enactment and every 2 years after that, explaining how the museum is complying with the bill.
+The Smithsonian Secretary must report to seven congressional committees within 120 days after enactment and every 2 years after that, describing how the museum is complying with the new rules.

 Who benefits from H.R.
 1329?